catalystdao/catalyst/evm/README.md

   - `VaultVolatile.sol` : Extends `VaultCommon.sol` with the price curve $P(w) = \frac{W}{w}$.
   - `VaultAmplified.sol` : Extends `VaultCommon.sol` with the price curve $P(w) = \left(1 - \theta\right) \frac{W}{(W w)^\theta}$.
   - `FixedPointMathLib.sol` : The mathematical library used by Catalyst (based on the [solmate](https://github.com/transmissions11/solmate/blob/ed67feda67b24fdeff8ad1032360f0ee6047ba0a/src/utils/FixedPointMathLib.sol)).
-- `CatalystVaultFactory.sol` : Simplifies the deployment of swap vaults via Open Zeppelin's *Clones*: vaults are deployed as minimal proxies which delegate call to the above vault contracts.
+- `CatalystVaultFactory.sol` : Simplifies the deployment of vaults via Open Zeppelin's *Clones*: vaults are deployed as minimal proxies which delegate call to the above vault contracts.
 This significantly reduces vault deployment cost.
 - `CatalystIBCInterface.sol` : Bridges the Catalyst protocol with the message router of choice.

 # Catalyst Contracts